Not to Miss: More Things to Do in the Brandywine Valley

-Enjoy a stroll, or sit under the spreading limbs of the mighty oaks and poplars which surround the estate grounds.
-Hop aboard the “First Bus” in Delaware -- A Stanley Mountain Wagon -- for a spin around the property in their fully restored 1915 Model 820 Mountain Wagon.
+Enjoy a stroll, or sit under the spreading limbs of the mighty oaks and poplars that surround the estate grounds.
+Hop aboard the “First Bus” in Delaware — A Stanley Mountain Wagon — for a spin around the property in their fully restored 1915 Model 820 Mountain Wagon.

 Or if you’d rather ride the train than the bus….Step over to the station and board the 1/8 size live steam railway for a round trip on The Auburn Valley Railroad!
 The Auburn Valley boasts two mighty 4-8-4 ‘Northern’ coal fired, live steam locomotives to speed you on your journey.

 And when you get back to the station you won’t want to miss seeing the largest collection of Stanley Steamers you’re ever likely to see!
 Over a dozen Steamers — All fully restored and in roadworthy condition.
 Don’t miss them!